mjlab: A Lightweight Framework for GPU-Accelerated Robot Learning: Components

 \textbf{Entities.} An entity represents a physical object in the scene, such as robots, manipulated objects, or static fixtures.
 While Isaac Lab splits this concept across multiple specialized classes (\mono{Articulation}, \mono{RigidObject}, \mono{DeformableObject}, \mono{RigidObjectCollection}, and others), \mjlab{} uses a single \mono{Entity} class that covers all variations through two independent properties: base type (fixed or floating) and articulation (with or without joints).
 Runtime queries such as \mono{is\_fixed\_base} and \mono{is\_articulated} let downstream code branch where needed without requiring a class hierarchy.
 Each entity maintains an \mono{EntityData} structure that aggregates kinematic quantities such as body positions, orientations, and velocities, making them available to observation and reward terms without redundant computation.

 \textbf{Sensors.} Sensors in \mjlab{} follow a layered design.
 Users can wrap sensors already defined in their MJCF files and read them through \mujoco{}'s native \mono{sensordata} buffer, or define them entirely in Python configuration.
-On top of this native layer, \mjlab{} provides custom sensor types that go beyond what \mujoco{} offers: a ray-cast sensor for terrain height scanning, a contact sensor that tracks collision forces between body pairs with air-time and force-history bookkeeping, and an experimental tiled-rendering camera.
+On top of this native layer, \mjlab{} provides custom sensor types that go beyond what \mujoco{} offers: a BVH-accelerated ray-cast sensor that supports grid and pinhole ray patterns and returns per-ray distances, hit positions, and surface normals; a contact sensor that tracks collision forces between body pairs with air-time and force-history bookkeeping; and a GPU-accelerated camera sensor that renders RGB and depth across all worlds in parallel and supports both perspective and orthographic projection.
 All sensors implement a common interface with per-step caching and optional debug visualization.

 \textbf{Actuators.} Actuators follow the same layered philosophy.
-Users can wrap actuators defined in MJCF---preserving the exact behavior specified in the model file---or create \mujoco{}-native actuator types (motor, position, velocity, muscle) from configuration.
+Users can wrap actuators defined in MJCF, preserving the exact behavior specified in the model file, or create \mujoco{}-native actuator types (motor, position, velocity, muscle) from configuration.
 Beyond these native options, \mjlab{} provides custom implementations that compute torques on the GPU outside of \mujoco{}: an ideal PD controller, a DC motor model with velocity-dependent torque saturation, and a learned MLP actuator for capturing hardware-specific dynamics from data.
 All three tiers coexist within the same entity.
-Actuation delay---common in real robots---is modeled by a wrapper class that buffers control signals and replays them with a latency quantized to the physics timestep.
+Actuation delay, common in real robots, is modeled by a wrapper class that buffers control signals and replays them with a latency quantized to the physics timestep.